mathigon/textbooks/content/codes/content.md

 ---

 ::: column.grow

-    x-img(src="images/envelopes-3.png" width=100 height=300)
-    .caption With three copies, we can tell what the correct messages is even if one of the messages is wrong.

-::: column(width=300)

 If we send three copies, then we will know that there's an error, *and* be able to see which message is correct.
 This would be an [Error Correcting Code](gloss).
+In this example to the left, we know that the [[blue|green]] envelope will be the correct message.

+::: column(width=300)

+    x-img(src="images/envelopes-3.png" width=100 height=300)

 :::

 ---

-But this would consume a lot of space!
-Imagine if you bought a state-of-the-art smartphone with 96 GB of memory which used this type of error correction. [[Two thirds|one third|one half]] of the space would be redundant data.
+This message-encoding scheme would consume a lot of space!
+Imagine if you bought a state-of-the-art smartphone with 96 GB of memory which used this type of error correction. [[Two thirds|One third|One half]] of the space would be redundant data.
 The phone would only be able to hold less than [[32]] GB of memory!

 There must be a better way.